Weslemkoon Lake

 Weslemkoon Lake is located in the Township of Addington Highlands, Ontario, Canada, near Denbigh and about 110 km north of Belleville.
 The lake is well known for large and small-mouth bass and lake trout fishing.

 The lake is characterized by a rocky shoreline, with numerous bays and coves that are home to bogs, and swampy areas.
 There are abundant islands, many of which are uninhabited or public land and can be used as recreational areas.
-Notable are the 5 islands, which are a small group of islands in the center of the main body of the lake, a suspension bridge built between two islands, and Squaw Point, which is a treeless area where it is said Algonquin Native women and children retreated to during times of battle.
+Notable are the 5 islands, which are a small group of islands in the centre of the main body of the lake, a suspension bridge built between two islands, and Squaw Point, which is a treeless area where it is said Algonquin Native women and children retreated to during times of battle.